prinzstani/CookieBot/FAQ.md

 With the current design of the game, the first 7 steps take about two months.
 The last two steps take together five years on average, and two years minimum.
 This is considered not good in terms of game dynamics, and therefore the playthrough will cheat sugar lumps in the end phase (i.e. when only sugar lump related achievements are missing).
 In particular, it will divide the ripening time for sugar lumps by 600.
 This way the ripening time is a few minutes instead of hours.
 With this cheat, the last two steps will take less than one month.

+### What is the wrinkler strategy?
+Wrinklers are normally left alone unless we need them to get easter eggs or other droppings.
+In the endphase, wrinklers are dropped in order to get the shiny wrinkler.

+### What is the chocolate egg handling?
+The chocolate egg is kept as long as possible.
+It will be bought right before the next ascension.
+Before that, all buildings are sold with maximum profit.

+## Minigame Strategy
 ### What is the strategy for the garden?
 * Step 1: Enable the garden minigame.
 * Step 2: Wait for MeddleWeed.